 Alliance for Children's Rights

-The Alliance is dedicated to ensuring stability and assistance for children in foster care and those vulnerable to entering it.
+The Alliance is dedicated to ensuring stability and support for children in foster care and those vulnerable to entering it.
 They work to connect these children with crucial services like healthcare, education, and housing.
-When reuniting with biological parents isn't feasible, the Alliance supports permanency through adoption and legal guardianship.
-For young adults transitioning out of foster care, they provide programs and advocacy to foster independence.
+When reuniting with biological parents isn't feasible, the Alliance for Children's Rights supports permanency through adoption and legal guardianship.
+For young adults transitioning out of foster care, they provide programs and advocacy to promote independence.

 California Foster Youth Education Task Force

-This group of 100+ dedicated professionals collaborate together to improve the educational outcomes for our students in foster care throughout California.
-One incredible resource this group creates is the California Foster Youth Education Law Fact Sheets, which provides the reader with seven fact sheets that cover everything from school stability and school discipline to graduation exemption requirements and who is able to make educational decisions for children and youth in care.
+This group of more than 100 dedicated professionals collaborates to improve educational outcomes for students in foster care throughout California.
+One key resource this group creates is the California Foster Youth Education Law Fact Sheets, which include seven fact sheets covering topics such as school stability, school discipline, graduation exemption requirements and who can make educational decisions for children and youth in care..

-211 LA advertises its program as " the hub for community members and community organizations looking for all types of health, human, and social services in Los Angeles County."
-This is a 24-hour call line or through their website and chat.
-They offer community events, connections, special programs, and care coordination, and have a database of over 50,000 health and human services.
+211 LA advertises its program as "the hub for community members and community organizations looking for all types of health, human and social services in Los Angeles County."
+Services are available 24 hours a day by phone, website or chat.
+They offer community events, connections, special programs and care coordination, and have a database of over 50,000 health and human services.